mahtabnejad90/Womentechmakers-JavaScript-Crash-Course/README.md

 # Womentechmakers-javascript-Crash-Course
-To record &amp; push my any code implemented in these workshops.
+To record &amp; push any code implemented in these workshop sessions.